 You can ask us to correct your personal data if it is inaccurate or incomplete.
 Please help us to keep our records accurate by informing us if your details change.

 As we are generally relying on our “legitimate interests” as a reason for processing your personal data you can inform us if you object to our processing of your personal data.
 We can override this objection in certain circumstances.
 RHS can refuse a request if it is considered to be manifestly unfounded or excessive.
 For further guidance please go to – https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-restrict-processing/

 Rights in relation to automated decision making and profiling

 There are some occasions where automated decisions are made about you using pre-programmed criteria on our systems, for example, eligibility for mutual exchange.
 You have the right to challenge the validity of any decisions made in this way and ask us to review this.
 You may also ask us not to process your information in this way.

 Changes to this Privacy Notice

-This privacy notice will be kept under review and updated as required.
+This privacy notice will be kept under review an updated as required.
 We recommend that you keep up to date via our website and tenant portal.
 We will let you know if we make any major changes to this Notice.
-The current version was first published in 2018.
+The current version was first published on in May 2018.